k8ieone/rugl/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/satcom886/rugl.svg)

 # What is this repo?
-This is our collection of python programs.
+This is our collection of all sorts of programs.
 From super useful ones to programs that barely even work.

-That is all I have to say.
+# Why the name?
+## RUGL - Random Unwise Generic Library
+### Also it means "confusion" in icelandic...